euroargodev/argopy/docs/user_mode.rst

 By default, all **argopy** data fetchers are set to work with a **standard** user mode.

-If you want to change the user mode, or simply makes it explicit, you can use:
+If you want to change the user mode, or to simply makes it explicit in your code, you can use one of the following 3 methods:

 -  the **argopy** global option setter: